Support in our local neighbourhoods

 Through the work of our Outreach staff, local residents are able to benefit from the wide range of opportunities that the new stadium will produce.
 We aim to ensure the local community sees the true benefits of the stadium development, through the wider regeneration of the local area.

-Delivered in partnership with The Football Association, Premier League Girls Football aims to provide opportunities for females aged 11 and over to take part in the sport in a local community setting.
+Women and Girls’ Football aims to provide opportunities for females aged 11 and over to take part in the sport in a local community setting.

 Invitation Only Programmes

 To Care Is To Do